Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 Immediate effect

-Three elements often make the difference: a structuring plant, a comfortable seat, warm indirect light.
+Three elements often make the difference: a structural plant, a comfortable seat, warm indirect light.
 The rest comes in small touches, without cluttering.

 2. Choose the ideal location

-Look for a bright but non-aggressive spot: near a sheer-curtained window, at the corner of a bay, or under a skylight.
-Avoid cold drafts and overly narrow passageways.
+Look for a bright but gentle spot: near a sheer-curtained window, at a bay corner, or under a skylight.
+Avoid cold drafts and narrow passageways.

 • Quiet reading: sofa corner + low lamp + sculptural foliage (Monstera, Strelitzia).

-• Soothing entrance: wooden bench + soft fern (Asplenium) + mirror to capture the light.
+• Soothing entryway: wooden bench + soft fern (Asplenium) + mirror to capture the light.

-• Bedroom: matte decorative pots + Spathiphyllum or Sansevieria for a calm and graphic presence.
+• Bedroom: matte pottery + Spathiphyllum or Sansevieria for a calm and graphic presence.

 Orientation tip

-North/soft shade: Scindapsus, Zamioculcas.
+North/bright shade: Scindapsus, Zamioculcas.
 East: Calathea, Maranta.
 West: Ficus & Philodendron.
-South: filters the light (sheer curtains) and places the plants 60–100 cm from the window.
+South: filter the light (sheer curtain) and place plants 60–100 cm from the window.

 3. Compose the haven: heights, rhythms, materials

 The feeling of refuge arises from a balance between verticals (tall plants), horizontals (benches, shelves), and soft touches (textiles, baskets).
-The composition must breathe: aim for groups of three with controlled gaps.
+The composition must breathe: aim for groups of three with controlled empty spaces.

 • Heights: one plant on the floor, one on a stool, one hanging or trailing.

-• Rhythm: alternate solid masses (large plant) and fine lines (trailing, filament lamp).
+• Rhythm: alternate solid masses (large plant) and fine lines (trailing, slender lamp).

-• Materials: patinated terracotta, matte stoneware, blond or walnut wood, jute, washed linen, boucle.
+• Materials: patinated terracotta, matte stoneware, blonde or walnut wood, jute, washed linen, boucle.

-• Containers: vary textures (smooth/ribbed/veined) in a unified palette.
+• Containers: vary textures (smooth/ribbed/veined) within a unified palette.
+Discover our textured pots and decorative pots.

-Choose a dominant shade (terracotta, sand beige, bottle green) and apply it to a decorative pot, a throw, and a lamp.
-The eye naturally follows these echoes, the whole gains coherence.
+Choose a dominant shade (terracotta, sandy beige, bottle green) and repeat it on a decorative pot, a throw, and a lamp.
+The eye naturally follows these echoes, creating a cohesive whole.

-Multiply diffuse sources rather than a single ceiling light.
-Plants prefer stable halos and soft contrasts that do not burn the foliage or crush the volumes.
+Use multiple diffuse sources rather than a single ceiling light.
+To learn more, check our light and humidity guide.
+Plants prefer stable halos and soft contrasts that don’t burn the foliage or flatten volumes.

 • Warm bulbs 2700–3000 K, indirect lighting on a light wall or curtain.

-• Two to three light points at moderate intensity (low lamp, reading lamp, diffuse garland).
+• Two to three light points at moderate intensity (low lamp, reading light, soft string lights).

-• Keep away from radiators and very hot lamps to avoid dry edges and dehydration.
+• Keep away from radiators and very hot lamps to prevent dry edges and dehydration.

 Caution

-Avoid scented candles just under the leaves and powerful spotlights at close range: heat and soot dull the foliage.
+Avoid scented candles just under the leaves and strong spotlights at close range: heat and soot dull the foliage.

 5. Small spaces: sills, niches, and balconies